mattlean/lean-js-app-starter/docs/developing-with-docker.md

 VS Code has the best documented way on how to do this, but this means that you will have to use VS Code which is a problem if you prefer something else.
 Also, if the container crashes, the connected VS Code instance will crash as well which can be inconvenient.

 **The environment is consistent across different computers until it isn't.**

+### How do I stop the Docker dev environment?

+You can stop them with one of the following options:

+-   Input Ctrl+C in the terminal where the processes are running.
+-   Stopping the containers through Docker Desktop.
+-   Open another terminal, navigate to the project directory, and run `docker compose down`.

+### How do I access the logs from my Docker dev environment?

+If you used `docker compose up`, the terminal you ran the command in will display all of the logs output by the dev enivonrment.

+You can also view the logs through Docker Desktop.

+Alternatively, you can run the Docker dev environment in detached mode with `docker compose up -d` and then view the logs in Docker Desktop or through `docker logs CONTAINER_NAME -f` where `CONTAINER_NAME` is the container's name.
+Pressing Ctrl+C in the terminal running the `docker logs` command will not stop the dev environment which can be handy if you don't always want a terminal open just to keep the dev environment running.

 ## How to develop inside the container with Visual Studio Code.